 Development type Water Wastewater Stormwater Transport

 Industrial 0.4 0.4 0.5 4

 Commercial 0.4 0.4 0.5 3

 Retail 0.4 0.4 0.5 6.0

-Other Special assessment Special assessment 0.5 Special assessment
+Other non- Special Special 0.5 Special residential assessment assessment assessment

-residenti al

-48. If no proper assessment of the likely demand for activities is able to be carried out at the subdivision consent stage, Council will charge a development contribution based on one EHU for each new allotment created and will require an assessment to be carried out at the building consent stage.
+51. If no proper assessment of the likely demand for activities is able to be carried out at the subdivision consent stage, Council will charge a development contribution based on one EHU for each new allotment created and will require an assessment to be carried out at the building consent stage.
 This later assessment will credit any development contributions paid at the subdivision consent stage.